 SOC 4820 Collective Behavior (3) An application of social-psychological principles to various forms of collective phenomena, including cults, civil disturbances, and social movements.
-Prerequisite: Six semester hours of Sociology, graduate standing, or instructor consent.
+Prerequisite: Six semester hours of Sociology, graduate status, or instructor consent.

 SOC 4825 Sociology of Education (3) Education as a social institution; its relationship to other institutions and the community.
-Prerequisite: Six semester hours of Sociology, graduate standing, or instructor consent.
-SOC 4830 Media, Culture, and Society (3) The purpose of this course is to provide students with a critical political economy framework for understanding the effects of mass media on society.
-Prerequisite: Six semester hours of Sociology, graduate standing, or instructor consent.
+Prerequisite: Six semester hours of Sociology, graduate status, or instructor consent.

+SOC 4830 Media in Post-Industrial Society (3) The purpose of this course is to provide students with a critical political economy framework for understanding the effects of mass media on society.
+Prerequisite: Six semester hours of Sociology, graduate status, or instructor consent.

 SOC 4840 Sociology of Sport (3) An investigation and analysis of the relationships between sport and society.
 Focus will be upon the development and changing nature of sport as an institution in modern society.

 SOC 4845 Juvenile Delinquency (3) The nature, extent, and causes of juvenile delinquency; types of juvenile offenders and their career patterns; institutional controls and treatment programs.
-Prerequisite: Six semester hours of Sociology, graduate standing, or instructor consent.
+Prerequisite: Six semester hours of Sociology, graduate status, or instructor consent.

 SOC 4846 Corrections and Preventions (3) Views and methods of dealing with criminals and juvenile delinquents; types of correctional systems and prevention programs.
-Prerequisite: Six semester hours of Sociology, graduate standing, or instructor consent.
+Prerequisite: Six semester hours of Sociology, graduate status, or instructor consent.

 SOC 4850 Work and the Modern Society (3) Inquiry into modern society and its cultures, institutions, elites and classes as they are affected by work dynamics in the industrial and corporate arenas.
-Prerequisite: Six semester hours of Sociology, graduate standing, or instructor consent.
+Prerequisite: Six semester hours of Sociology, graduate status, or instructor consent.

-hours of Sociology, graduate standing, or instructor consent.
-SOC 4855 Sociology of Gender (3) Explores impact of gender stratification and roles on the attitudes and behavior of women and men, gender and social institutions, theories of gender, and sexuality.
-Prerequisite: Six semester hours of Sociology, graduate standing, or instructor consent.
+SOC 4855 Sociology of Gender and Sexuality (3) Explores impact of gender stratification and roles on the attitudes and behavior of women and men, gender and social institutions, theories of gender, and sexuality.
+Prerequisite: Six semester hours of Sociology, graduate status, or instructor consent.